Janis0001/POS_LINKSAMMLUNG_API/README.md

 classDiagram

 LinkSammlungController "1" *-- "1" LinkSammlungService : has
-LinkSammlungServiceService "1" *-- "1" Repository: has
+LinkSammlungService "1" *-- "1" Repository: has
 LinkSammlungService "1" <-- "*" Link : has
 Repository <|..
 MongoRepository : implements